SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/config-based-source.md

    - How is pagination implemented?
    - Where in the response body is the array of logs to ingest?
    - Are there timestamps within the response array of logs indicating the individual log timestamp?
-1. Identify API rate limits
+1. Identify API rate limits.
    - Does the API specify a rate limit?
    - Is bursting allowed?